Country Living in a Cariboo Valley

 This is a Win-Win.
 The clover is great for the bees and having more bees around our property means they will help with pollinating our garden fruits and vegetables.

-Clover is also a wonderful green manure cover crop, so if there’s a portion of your yard you will eventually want to turn into a garden, plant clover in there to begin with.
+Clover is also a wonderful green manure cover crop, so if there’s a portion of your existing lawn you will eventually want to turn into a garden, plant clover in there to begin with.

 Planted clover flowering in the summer